suffolklibraries/sljekyll/coronavirus/index.md

 - Reservations will be re-introduced slowly
 - To start with customers will be able to call or contact us online to request a selection of titles based on genre or author, which we’ll make available for collection. **More details to follow.**
 - Returns and issues to be made with self-service machines
-- No cash payments in Libraries
+- No cash payments in libraries
 - You can now [pay outstanding charges and fines online](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/LOGINB?RDT=/SpydusCitizenPay/default.aspx)
 - All in-library events remain suspended ([see our online events](/events-activities/online-and-streamed-events/))